This post may contain affiliate links. Read the full disclosure

 10. Fremantle

 Just a short drive from Perth, Fremantle is a port city with plenty of character.
-Its historic buildings and streets have been well preserved, and there are plenty of places to explore including the markets, WA maritime museum, art galleries and more.
+Its historic buildings and streets have been well preserved, and there are many places to explore, including the markets, WA maritime museum, art galleries and more.

-Fremantle has plenty of things to do with kids for free as well as some popular paid attractions and experiences the whole family will love.
-Fremantle Market is a perfect place to enjoy some local food and find handmade wares.
+There are many things to do in Fremantle with kids for free as well as some popular paid attractions and experiences the whole family will love.

-There are also a lot of beautiful beaches in Fremantle, such as Bathers Beach, or between Fremantle and Perth, including Cottesloe Beach and City Beach.
+There are also a lot of beautiful beaches in Fremantle, such as Bathers Beach, and between Fremantle and Perth, including Cottesloe Beach and City Beach.

 Or ride the Fremantle Tourist Wheel for a view from above, located just a short walk from Fishing Boat Harbour.